stemey/gform-app/README.md

 gform-app
 ========

- A framework to rapidly create admin uis.
+ A framework to rapidly create administrative uis such as database clients or cms.
  Supports creation of master and detail views based on schemas.
 Also supports creation of schemas in the ui, which is the essential ingredient to create a cms.

-real world applications
+applications built with gfom-app
 --------

 **mongomat**

-An admin ui for mongodb: [More](github.com/stemey/mongomat).
+An admin ui for mongodb: [More](http://github.com/stemey/mongomat).

-VIDEO

 examples